 Elegant and delicious.
 Roasted red grapes bring a unique caramelized flavor alongside veal chops.

 - 1 pound red grapes seedless

 - 3 Tablespoons sherry vinegar

 - 4 veal rib chops at least one inch thick, about 1/2 pound each

 Preheat the oven to 450°.

-Remove the grapes from the oven and push them to one side of the pan.
-Add the veal chops to the pan.
-Return the pan to the oven and roast for about 7 minutes.
+Place the chops and the grapes in the oven and roast for about 7 minutes.
 Turn the chops and roast for another 7 minutes.
 This is just a cooking time estimate.
 Since chops will vary in thickness, check internal temperature and cook until it reaches 160 degrees.

 Transfer the veal chops to a platter, scrape the grapes and juices on top and serve.
 Serves 4.

 Wine Pairing For Veal Chops